Harry and Meghan forced to drop their 'Sussex Royal' brand name

 "The Duke and Duchess of Sussex do not intend to use 'SussexRoyal' in any territory post Spring 2020.
 Therefore the trademark applications that were filed as protective measures, acting on advice from and following the same model for The Royal Foundation, have been removed."

-It was announced on Wednesday that the couple will officially begin their new lives away from the royal family on March 31.
+It was announced Wednesday that the couple will officially begin their new lives away from the royal family March 31.

 As a result, the couple will no longer have an office at Buckingham Palace, a spokeswoman for the couple told Britain's Press Association news agency.